Mechnar9000/datafiles/README.md

 2. Vectorization of sentences
 3. Vectorization of sentences with n sentence padding either side of the retrieved

-The model used for text embedding was "text-embedding-ada-002" which was famously used by the earlier ChatGPT models.
-This represents text as a 1536 element vector.
+The model used for the text embeddings was "text-embedding-ada-002" which was famously used by the earlier ChatGPT models.
+This represents each text chunk as a 1536 element vector.
 This was accomplished using the ChatGPT API which handles most of the preprocessing.
 Nonetheless, some preprocessing of the raw text file was necessary to divide the text into chunks and remove some of the mess that resulted from scraping the data from a pdf file (llama was used for scraping).

-The result of vectorization was m x 1536 matrix that represented the complete text where m is the number of chunks.
+The result of vectorization was an m x 1536 matrix that represented the complete text (where m is the number of chunks).

-A simple function was them implemented which takes a user question as text e.g. "What did Hegel say about spirit?" and converted it into the same embedding format.
+A simple function was them implemented which takes a user's question as text e.g. "What did Hegel say about spirit?" and converts it into the same embedding format.

-A cosine similiarity distance metric was then used to retrieve the top k most matching chunks and their indices by comparing the query embedding with the matrix.
+A cosine similiarity distance metric was then used to retrieve the top k most matching chunks and their indices by comparing the prompt embedding with each vector stored in the matrix.

 The raw text corresponding with the relevant vectors was then fed to the LLM as part of the user prompt alongside instructions to make use of the text when answering the question.

 With this model, I was able to demonstrate 3 key advantages of the RAG approach to AI tools:

 1. The distance metric was successful in retrieving relevant information.
-The top k chunks returned generally contained information pertinent to the query where possible, meaning that cosine similiarity is an effective means to retrieve relevant information:
+The top k chunks returned generally contained information pertinent to the prompt where possible, meaning that cosine similiarity is an effective means to retrieve relevant information:

 ![alt text](https://raw.githubusercontent.com/Mechnar9000/datafiles/main/rag_output.jpg)